yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

 This list, also known as BADBOOL, was started in September 2017 and was most recently updated in September 2024 to link to [this handy chart](https://docs.google.com/spreadsheets/d/115L6LpQg_UX638IyUfdwGhRS7dIU3lKwz6fjAcDtE-0/) for folks who want to fill in the gaps after signing up for a paid removal service.
 We also added a 💐new icon💐 and information on how to use this page.
+Lastly, we updated Homemetry with its new name, removed US Search (which uses the same opt-out form as Intelius), removed PublicRecordsNow, and updated the opt-out process for Nuwber.

 How to use this page: We recommend opting out of high-priority sites first.
 If you only have the time and patience for 13, start with sites marked 💐.
 If you can do 21, go to sites marked ☠ .
 Once you’ve completed all of those, you can start to work your way through the rest of the list.

 Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com), or file a pull request.
 (You can find other ways to contact me [here](https://yaelwrites.com/contact)).
 Screenshots in emails are incredibly helpful.
 I add opt-out info only if users can verify that the data broker has their information before sharing additional data, and where removal is not limited to local laws like GDPR, CCPA, etc.

 _Disclaimers: Some of these opt-outs take a long time to go through.
 Sometimes, information is pulled from other sources and you’ll need to opt out multiple times for the same site.
 Data brokers come and go (and are bought out by others), and they also often change their opt-out pages.
-I try to update this ~every six months, but it’s not always current.
+I update this regularly, but it’s not always current.
 Finally, even opting out of these sites doesn’t mean that your address is secure.
 In many states, real estate data and voter registration information is public (or easy to obtain).
 And, of course, location data can be found by physical means (e.g., following you home) and through other people who know it (i.e., social engineering).
 That said, removing your home address from data broker sites can significantly lower your attack surface and make it harder for people to find it. 💕_

 CC BY-NC-SA: This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.